CiscoDevNet/DNAC-Assurance/README.md

 # Assurance API Test Script
-This script shows how to use the DNA Center assurance API's.
+This script shows how to use the Cisco DNA Center assurance API's.

 DNA Center 1.2.5 is required as it has the platform API, which include Assurance.